 Smart City Monetization

 Technology has made it possible to collect, share, and process data.
 Connected infrastructure enables city agencies to gather data from sensors installed in various applications.
 This gathered data has the potential to not just boost innovation but economic growth too.
 Data is the new oil.
-City administrators need to explore ways to monetize data and create revenue sources which will help cities become sustainable.
+IoT smart city administrators need to explore ways to monetize data and create revenue sources which will help cities become sustainable.

 There are two approaches that will help acquire complete value of the data. (a) you can gather data from every device installed in the smart city- streetlight, water sensor, traffic light, cameras for safety, etc. (b) businesses and startups should have easy access to the gathered data.

-Here are some options to monetize city data;
+Here are some options to monetize IoT smart city data;

 - Smart parking meters serve as a direct revenue source.
 Cities can sell the parking ticket data with towing companies.